barrett101/Keep-Computer-Active/README.md

 You can either take the AutoIT script and compile your own EXE or use the provided EXE which was compiled from the AutoIT script.

-Then take the EXE and have it launch via the registry, startup folder, GPO, scheduled task at startup/logon.
+Then take the EXE and have it launch via the registry, startup folder, GPO, or scheduled task at startup/logon.
 It has been tested with a logged in user on Windows 10.